 The workshop aimed to reinforce the importance of environmental licensing, particularly biodiversity offset management plans, as an essential legal safeguard for compliance with national standards.
 By applying these requirements to its clients when granting credit, the financial sector plays a decisive role in ensuring that the country’s economic growth does not result in irreversible biodiversity losses.

-Mozambique Launches Preparations for the National Census of Elephants and Large Mammals
+Mozambique Begins Preparations for the National Elephant and Large Mammal Census

-Yesterday, in Maputo City, the Planning Seminar for the National Census of Elephants and Large Mammals took place.
-The hybrid event brought together 86 participants, 51 of whom attended in person and 35 virtually.
-The National Elephant Census will be conducted from 20 September to 30 October of this year, covering the entire national territory, and will be carried out by the Center for Agricultural Studies and Natural Resource Management (CEAGRE) in partnership with BassAir Aviation.
+A Planning Seminar for the National Elephant and Large Mammal Census was held yesterday in Maputo City.
+The hybrid meeting brought together 86 participants, 51 attending in person and 35 virtually.
+The National Elephant Census will take place from September 20 to October 30 of this year, covering the entire national territory.
+It will be conducted by the Center for Agricultural and Natural Resource Management Studies (CEAGRE) in partnership with BassAir Aviation.
 The initiative is led by the National Administration of Conservation Areas (ANAC), in collaboration with the Foundation for the Conservation of Biodiversity (BIOFUND), and funded by the Government of Sweden.
-It also benefits from the support of several institutions, most notably the International Union for Conservation of Nature (IUCN).
+The effort also counts on support from several institutions, notably the International Union for Conservation of Nature (IUCN).

-During the opening session, ANAC’s Deputy Director-General, Severiano Khoy, highlighted the importance of this exercise in assessing the current status of elephant and large mammal populations in the country.
-He further stressed that “Mozambique has been working to consolidate innovative mechanisms for biodiversity conservation, and this census is a unique opportunity to obtain robust data that will guide policies and effective measures to conserve and promote the sustainable use of wildlife.”
+During the opening, ANAC’s Deputy Director-General, Severiano Khoy, highlighted the importance of this exercise for assessing the current status of elephant and large mammal populations in the country.
+He further emphasized that “Mozambique has been striving to consolidate innovative mechanisms for biodiversity conservation, and this census is a unique opportunity to obtain robust data that will guide effective policies and measures to conserve, promote, and ensure the sustainable use of wildlife.”

-Representing BIOFUND, Samiro Magane, Coordinator of the Biodiversity Conservation Program, thanked partners for their involvement and emphasized the importance of the support received:
+BIOFUND, represented by the Coordinator of the Biodiversity Conservation Program, Samiro Magane, expressed gratitude for the involvement of partners and emphasized the relevance of the support received:

-“BIOFUND’s experience demonstrates that, with predictable and structured funding, it is possible to create stronger foundations for biodiversity conservation.
-Donor support has been fundamental in enabling large-scale initiatives such as the inventory of natural resources and the training of staff from the National System of Conservation Areas for biodiversity management and protection.”
+“BIOFUND’s experience shows that with predictable and structured financing, it is possible to build stronger foundations for biodiversity conservation.
+Donor support has been essential to enable large-scale initiatives, such as the inventory of natural resources and the capacity building of technicians from the National Conservation Areas System for the management and protection of biodiversity.”

-The methodology presented foresees coverage of 90 to 95% of the areas normally used by elephants, totaling 171,763 km², with the main objectives being:
+The methodology presented foresees coverage of 90 to 95% of the area where elephants normally roam, totaling 171,763 km², and has as its main objectives:

 - Estimating the abundance and distribution of elephant populations and carcasses;